acl-tmp/ICRL-Sum/readme.md

 **Official (anonymized) implementation of "ICRL-Sum: In-Context Reinforcement Learning for Grounded Video Summarization".**

+**ICRL-Sum** is a training-free, inference-time optimization framework designed to generate grounded, coherent, and aligned video summaries.
+It leverages a hybrid architecture combining local multimodal perception ("The Eye") with remote large language model reasoning ("The Brain"), orchestrated by a reward-driven critic mechanism.

+---

 **ICRL-Sum** is a structure-aware, training-free **inference-time optimization** framework for video summarization.
 With model parameters frozen, it represents the summary as a **structured Schema** and performs **closed-loop iterative refinement** driven by Critic rewards and evidence-retrieval feedback to improve spatio-temporal alignment, event coherence, and hallucination grounding—without any parameter updates.
 ---